control-center/serviced-isvcs/README.md

     $ make

-To create tarballs of the images:
+To push the images (don't do it until you have all changes to this repository reviewed):

-    $ make tarballs
+    $ make push